Rain Garden Cost Share

 - Assist in project guidance of rain garden installation.

-- Homeowners will request a site visit from Storm Water Department staff.
+- Homeowners will request a site visit from the Water Quality Specialist.

 - If all standards are met, homeowner will submit a rain garden budget and design for review.